Sue-wesh/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 function that prints a dictionary by ordered keys
 7. Update dictionary
 function that replaces or adds key/value in a dictionary
+8. Simple delete by key
+function that deletes a key in a dictionary
+9. Multiply by 2
+function that returns a new dictionary with all values multiplied by 2
+10. Best score
+function that returns a key with the biggest integer value